lfsegoro/radius_cui/README.md

 - custom freeradius configuration
 - more polished UI

-Detailed sample entry of database:
+Detailed note:
-- username and password user, 1 entry in 'radcheck' table.
+- username and password user testing, 1 entry in 'radcheck' table.
-- all host allowed, 1 entry in 'nas' table.
+- all host/nas allowed, to see the secret: 1 entry in 'nas' table.
+- adminer can have access to all table, make sure choose Postgresql, dbHost, username/password you can see in docker-compose.yml
 - the modified modules only are 'sql' inside the /etc/freeradius/mods-enable